Ron-Teller/nettango-project_csHaifaProjects/README.md

 Links to run the sub-projects hosted as (Github Pages sites).
 These links are also supplied in the project book. </br>
 - ants: https://ron-teller.github.io/ants-netlogo.github.io/  </br>
 - mmm: https://ron-teller.github.io/mmm-netlogo.github.io/  </br>
-*Run on Chrome browser if the websites fail to load.
+*Run in Chrome browser if the websites fail to load.